m-elhamlaoui/se-project-pixelLMS/README.md

 - **Calendar Integration**: The platform integrates an event calendar, allowing users to view upcoming events in a structured format.

 ### 5. Discussion Management
 - **Create Specific Discussions**: Teachers can create and manage discussions related to course content, assignments, and other academic topics.
-Students can create and participate in discussions, asking questions and sharing ideas.
+Students can participate in these discussions, asking questions and sharing ideas, but they cannot create new discussions.

 ### 6. Student Registration
 - **Teacher Account Creation**: Teachers can create student accounts, ensuring that students have access to the LMS to track their assignments and courses.